Adnan Khan

-Adnan Khan (born 24 December 1988) is an Indian actor who appears in Hindi Films and Hindi TV series and Web series.
+Adnan Khan is an Indian actor who appears in Hindi Films and Hindi TV series and Web series.
 He is best known for his role as Mawlawi Kabeer Ahmed in Zee TV's drama series Ishq Subhan Allah and Viaan Raghuvanshi in Sony Entertainment Television's Katha Ankahee.

 Early life

 Khan hails from Dubai, United Arab Emirates.
 He was born on the 24 December 1988.
 He has an older brother named Imran Ali.
-Adnan went to Our Own English High School in Dubai and graduated from the esteemed Manipal University Dubai in the year 2009.
-He holds a degree in Business Administration (BBA With Specialization In International Business Management).
-Khan briefly worked as a Human Resources Manager (HR Manager) in a Dubai-based firm and left his job as he always wanted a career in acting.

 Career

 Whilst working as a Human Resources Manager in Dubai based firm, Khan aspired a career in acting.
 His short film 'Bubble' shot in Dubai was screened at various international film festivals and won Best Short Film at Tunisia Human Rights Film Festival.

 Then he relocated to Mumbai from Dubai and completed an acting diploma at the highly reputed "Actor Prepares", an acting academy founded by veteran actor Anupam Kher.
 After, Khan went on to participate in numerous stage dramas, short films and web series the most notable being First Among Equals, web series written and produced by Vikram Bhatt.

 In March 2018, Khan portrayed the role of Maulwi Kabeer Ahmed in Zee TV's show Ishq Subhan Allah and won many accolades for his performance, including Indian Telly Award for Fresh New Face - Male.
 The show ran for two and half years and dealt with the sensitive and burning issue of Triple Talaq.
 In May 2018, Khan appeared in Zee TV's talk show "Juzz Baat" as a guest with Sana Saeed, Arjit Taneja and Karan Jotwani.

-In February 2019, Khan did an ad-campaign for Platinum love bands (Platinum days of love).

 In January 2021, Khan did an ad-campaign for SNASH Redefining Car Care based in Dubai, United Arab Emirates.
 In March 2021, he appeared in a T-Series music video "Mera Aapki kripa Se".
 In May 2021, Khan made his digital debut with Alt Balaji's web series Hai Taubba portraying the role of Giri Raj.